McConnell seizes on debt standoff to undermine Biden agenda

 “Nobody should be surprised to see the leader of the Republicans making the Democrats’ job harder,” he said.

-The risks are clear, not just for Biden and the Democrats who control Washington.
+Biden, in comments made via video Saturday to the Democratic National Committee’s fall meeting, hinted at the damage McConnell could inflict not just on that agenda but also on the party’s broader case to the electorate.
+The president urged activists at virtual meeting to keep making the case for government solutions, even as Republicans try to undercut that message.

+“Just as the Republican Party today offers nothing but fear, lies and broken promises, we have to keep cutting through the Republican fog that government is the problem, and show that we the people are always the solution,” Biden said.

-The debt showdown left Democrats portrayed as big spenders, willing to boost the nation's now-$28.4 trillion debt to pay the bills.
+The debt showdown left Democrats, who control Washington, portrayed as big spenders, willing to boost the nation's now-$28.4 trillion debt to pay the bills.
 But both parties have contributed to that load because of past decisions that leave the government rarely operating in the black.

 Sen. Ted Cruz, R-Texas, said he told his colleagues during a private meeting before the debt vote that it was “a mistake for Republican leadership to agree to this deal.”